 In the spring and summer, take advantage of Vienna’s manicured rose garden, Volksgarten.

-Art lovers will enjoy the Kunsthistorisches Museum, the fine art museum which had a temporary Rothko exhibit while we were there.
-It’s also known for its opulent architecture and traditional Viennese cafe.
+Art lovers will enjoy the Kunsthistorisches Museum, a fine art museum known for its opulent architecture and traditional Viennese cafe.

 Bookworms will love the Austrian National Library, which contains many old and precious books, four Venetian globes, and pages on display documenting the education and reign of Emperor Maximilian.
 The State Hall of the National Library is the largest Baroque library in Europe.